-As a reseller plan holder you will receive access to server resources that can be controlled and delegated by you to your clients.
-You have complete control over the software configuration of server, as well as the allocation of server resources and the structure of hosting plans.
+As a reseller plan holder, you will receive access to server resources that can be controlled and delegated by you to your clients.
+You have complete control over the software configuration of a server, as well as the allocation of server resources and the structure of hosting plans.
 You can create custom hosting plans using the reseller tools included in your hosting account.

 Unlike other hosting plans, reseller hosting gives you the tools needed to create a hosting company with minimal effort.
 Most reseller plans come with comprehensive site building tools that allow you to set up a professional site that will solicit clients on autopilot.
 Every one of your clients gets their own control panel, and you can even brand the control panel and offer custom content management systems as well.

 Virtual private servers sit on the line between shared hosting and dedicated hosting.
-As the name implies, a virtual private server is a dedicated server, but uses a virtual machine rather than a physical one.
+As the name implies, a virtual private server is a dedicated server but uses a virtual machine rather than a physical one.
 The main advantage of this versus shared servers is that it allows the user more control over the server environment with root access.
-However, it's certainly not without its own little caveats, and doesn't entirely nullify the problems posed by traditional shared servers.
+However, it's certainly not without its own little caveats and doesn't entirely nullify the problems posed by traditional shared servers.

-VPS hosting is best for those developing custom applications, or for those that want to make custom modifications to their server to fulfil a specific web function or are running a SaaS (software-as-a-service) business.
+VPS hosting is best for those developing custom applications, or for those that want to make custom modifications to their server to fulfill a specific web function or are running a SaaS (software-as-a-service) business.
 VPSs provide improved access to server resources, which are typically more generous than those available in a shared hosting situation.
-While a server computer will still have multiple VPSs, serving multiple customers, they are typically far fewer than those in shared server environments, and have a more substantial allocation of resources.
+While a server computer will still have multiple VPSs, serving multiple customers, they are typically far fewer than those in shared server environments and have a more substantial allocation of resources.

 Consequently, VPS has fewer security issues than shared servers.
 Each VPS has its own IP address, and the virtualization provides an important layer of security.
 Virtual servers are easy to understand: they're physically shared through machines, but virtually separate and autonomous.